Jiuhe2020/ca-wildfire-dashboard/README.md

 Utilize Pandas to clean the California Fire Incidents csv to filter for 2019 and drop unwanted columns.

-## Part II - Build a Flask App to Load Wrangled Data into a SQL Database
+## Part II - Flask App to Load Wrangled Data into a SQL Database

-## Part III - Build Interactive JavaScript Dashboard
+## Part III - Interactive JavaScript Dashboard

-- Heatmap
+- Leaflet Map
 - plotly charts
 - Summary table